-While the Wind Symphony will be under new artistic leadership in 2015-16, the traditions and values established by Dr. Carroll will continue.
+While the Wind Symphony is under new artistic leadership, the traditions and values established by Dr. Carroll continue.
 Wind Symphony concerts will remain an ever surprising mix of the best new music for winds with the rich heritage of the concert band.
 Audiences can expect that exciting contemporary composers and guest artists will continue to share the program with old favorites that musicians love to play and audiences love to year.
 Dr. Carroll developed a Wind Symphony sound that occupies a unique space in the local music scene between orchestras and concert bands; a space that we enjoy being in and intend to expand.

 Our new Music Director, Brad Hogarth, will bring new talents, new visions, and new opportunities.
 Our musicians, board of directors, and community of friends will work with Brad to examine all aspects of our operations in search of ways to make the Wind Symphony more enriching for musicians, more entertaining to audiences, and more valuable to our community.